 St Micheal’s Mount

-St Micheal’s Mount is the South Cornwall’s answer to Mont St Michel in Normandy.
+St Michael’s Mount is South Cornwall’s answer to Mont St Michel in Normandy.
 The tidal island can be reached by foot (at low tide) or boat (at high tide).
 It’s important to plan your trip, as the island is not always open.
 Click here to read all my tips for visiting St Michael’s Mount.